Destroyer of Worlds (album)

 Destroyer of Worlds is the tenth studio album by Swedish extreme metal band Bathory.
 It was released on 9 October 2001 through Black Mark Production, over five years after the previous album Blood on Ice (1996), marking the longest period between studio albums by Bathory.
 Quorthon performs all instruments on this album, similarly to how he did on Twilight of the Gods and all albums after Destroyer of Worlds.

 Background

+Quorthon was working on another Bathory album, which had a "rather progressive" sound to it; fans were sending in mail from 1999 until 2000 talking about how they wanted the new album to sound like older Bathory material.
+25 songs were scrapped as a result.

-The album's title is taken from a famous quote by J. Robert Oppenheimer about the atomic bomb: "I am become death, destroyer of worlds", which was itself quoted from verse 32 of chapter 11 in the Bhagavad Gita, spoken by Vishnu.
+The title of the album was originally Nemesis, but it was renamed after the band Grip Inc. released an album of the same name.
+The album's title is taken from a famous quote by J. Robert Oppenheimer about the atomic bomb: "I am become death, destroyer of worlds".

 Stylistically, Destroyer of Worlds is a cross between the Viking metal of Bathory's 1988–1991 period and the thrash metal style of Requiem and Octagon.
 It is Bathory's longest studio album.

+Reception

+Quorthon noted in a 2003 interview that the new direction of the album was "a mistake."